rosopensimrt/docker-opensimrt/Readme.md

 - `tmux_session_test_single_ximu_with_upperbody.bash` Test XIMU3 single input with static transforms to pelvis, upperbody, only IK

+\* Note here the filtering is still happening inside the node, so there is additional 35 samples wait until there are enough values for visualization

+\*\* Here the speed of the playback is reduced to 33fps as the algorithm cannot run faster on our machine.
+Your machine likely has different specs, so change the rate\_divider accordingly to be able to reach convergence for every frame.

 # Docker builds

 ## Latest build